 From compact baths to clever storage ideas, read on for design suggestions to help you create a space that meets your needs without feeling cramped.

 If you’re pushed for space, look for smaller fixtures.
 Compact sinks and slimline toilets both start at about 30cm wide.
 You can also get corner sinks designed to fit into tiny spaces.

-Standard baths are usually 1.7 x 0.7m, but you can buy tubs measuring 1.5m, 1.4m or even just 1.2m long.
-If you're considering a small bath, take a look in a showroom first to make sure you can comfortably fit in it.
+Standard baths are usually 1.7 x 0.7 metres, but you can buy tubs measuring 1.5, 1.4 or even just 1.2 metres long.
+If you're considering a small bath, look at one in a showroom first to make sure you can comfortably fit in it.

 If your room is too small for a bath, fitting a shower cubicle instead will free up a lot of space.

 A wet room is another alternative.
 But if the room is very small, you might need to use a screen or curtain so that your towel, toilet and loo roll don’t get drenched every time you take a shower.

 If you’re replacing your bathroom suite, consider a floating basin and toilet, with the plumbing recessed into the wall.
 The extra floor space on display will give the impression of more room.

 It’s a good idea to speak to your plumber or bathroom fitter first to find out how much work will be needed to install a floating sink and toilet in your bathroom.
 It could be an expensive job if it involves major changes to your plumbing.

 You should also make sure that the design includes access panels to reach the concealed pipework, in case any repairs are needed in the future.